Status

 Endpoints:

 There are no specific endpoints in this study, as samples are collected for investigations conducted in research laboratories to address questions related to vaccine and monoclonal antibody development, as noted in the study description.
 Therefore, there is no analysis plan for this protocol.
 This protocol will be conducted in accordance with Good Clinical Practices for human research solely for the purpose of obtaining samples for research laboratories.
-Samples will be identified only by a subject identification number.
-Non-personally identifying information that will be linked to a subject ID only, such as demographic information, aspects of the medical history, laboratory parameters, recent immunizations or medications, genetic tests and other medical information, may be provided to researchers if needed to support the objectives of the laboratory research.
+Samples will be identified only by a participant identification number.
+Non-personally identifying information that will be linked to a participant ID only, such as demographic information, aspects of the medical history, laboratory parameters, recent immunizations or medications, genetic tests and other medical information, may be provided to researchers if needed to support the objectives of the laboratory research.

 Enrollment